owulveryck/goMarkableStream/README.md

 - Then it triggers a goroutine to get the `image` in a for loop.
 - The image is then encoded into JPEG format and added to the MJPEG stream.

+#### Auto-rotate

+The client tries to locate the location of the top level switch on the picture (the round one) and rotate the picture accordingly.
+This experimental behavior can be disabled by env variables in the client.

+Note: the browser does not like the switch of the rotation; the reload of the page solves the problem
 ### Security

 The communication is using TLS.
 The client and the server owns an embedded certificate chain (with the CA).
 There are performing mutual authentication.